-Alzheimer's patients with non-spousal caregivers are less likely to participate in clinical trialsDecember 19th, 2012 in Alzheimer's disease & dementia /
+Alzheimer's patients with non-spousal caregivers are less likely to participate in clinical trialsDecember 19, 2012 in Medicine & Health / Alzheimer's disease & dementia

 People with Alzheimer's disease are less likely to participate in a clinical trial if they have non-spouse caregivers, according to a study by a team of researchers including the Perelman School of Medicine at the University of Pennsylvania.
 The new study, published in the December 19th, 2012, issue of Neurology, the medical journal of the American Academy of Neurology, demonstrates that additional recruitment and retention strategies may be required to increase enrollment of AD patients with caregivers other than spouses.

 Alzheimer's trials - which require both the patient with Alzheimer's and a reliable study partner to enroll together - often struggle to recruit enough patients.
 In this study,two-thirds of Alzheimer's clinical trial participants were accompanied by their spouse, in contrast to the national average showing that 68 percent of people with Alzheimer's primarily receive care from their children, children-in-law or grandchildren.
 The study also found that AD participants with a study partner who was neither a spouse nor an adult child were more likely to drop out before the study completed.
 In addition, these participants were more likely to suffer a serious adverse event during the trial.